 Over the past year, we have heard from across our region from Leicester's inner-city neighbourhoods to rural communities.
-The Healthwatch team including the Healthwatch Advisory Board has shared these insights at meetings we attend with commissioners and service providers to help improve outcomes and provision for the population.
+The Healthwatch team including the Healthwatch Advisory Board has shared these insight at meeting we attend with commissioners and service providers to help improve outcomes and provision for the population.

-Among the most common issues raised were access to GP services, patients reporting difficulty in accessing same day appointments, concerns with the digital triage areas where we need to focus our efforts. systems and the growing frustration with continuity of care for long term conditions.
+Among the most common issues raised were access to GP services, patients reporting afficulty in accessing same day appointment, access, social care and mental health as concerns with the digital triage systems and the growing frustration with continuity of care for long term conditions.